How to Attract Hummingbirds to Your Yard

 Have you ever seen two hummingbirds going at it?
 Despite being small and adorable, hummingbirds are absolutely vicious with each other.
 Sometimes two or three will be clustered around a hummingbird feeder and fighting, and another will come along, get a drink, and fly away without the others noticing.
 (Find out why hummingbirds fight.)

-To keep them from battling on your porch, place additional flowers and feeders on opposite sides of your house, where they’re less likely to see each other.
+To keep these territorial birds from battling on your porch, place additional flowers and feeders on opposite sides of your house, where they’re less likely to see each other.

 Enjoy Feeding Hummingbirds!

-Once the summer is over, you’ll need to prepare for winter and take down your feeders.
-Here’s when to stop feeding them.
+Once the summer is over, their fall migration will begin.
+You’ll need to prepare for winter and take down your feeders.
+Here’s when to stop feeding hummingbirds.